Melbourne Airport: Site selection

 The search for a replacement for Essendon commenced in February 1958, when a panel was appointed to assess Melbourne's civil aviation needs.
-Alternative sites considered were Tullamarine (9 mi from Melbourne), Whittlesea (22 mi), Hastings (37 mi), Port Melbourne (3 mi), Werribee (20 mi), Laverton (12 mi), Avalon (34 mi) and Moorabbin (12 mi).
+Alternative sites considered were Tullamarine (14.5 km from Melbourne), Whittlesea (35 km), Hastings (60 km), Port Melbourne (5 km), Werribee (32 km), Laverton (19 km), Avalon (58 km) and Moorabbin (19 km).

 Considerations such as superior proximity to Melbourne and lower development costs narrowed the choice to either Tullamarine or Laverton, with Laverton eventually eliminated in part due to issues coordinating both military and civil activities that could not guarantee the degree of safety demanded, and that traffic coordination would be easier with the shorter distance between Essendon and Tullamarine.